 A lot of people are searching for tips on how to grow cauliflower from seeds.
-Although the cauliflower is not commonly seen in various home gardens, they are actually not that difficult to grow as compared to tomatoes and other vegetables.
-The cauliflower is closely related to cabbage and broccoli and has similar health benefits as these vegetables.
-They are filled with several doses of fiber, vitamin C and other cancer fighting compounds.
+Although cauliflower is not commonly seen in various home gardens, they are actually not that difficult to grow as compared to tomatoes and other vegetables.
+Cauliflower is closely related to cabbage and broccoli and has similar health benefits as these vegetables.
+They are filled with several doses of fiber, vitamin C, and other cancer fighting compounds.

 Image Credit: Janedata

 Just like with other cruciferous veggies, the cauliflower can grow best in places that have cool weather and it can be started from seed.
 In some cases, you can purchase a cauliflower seedling from any garden supplies store near you.
 If you have limited space in your garden, then you can grow your cauliflower in pots.
 So here’s how to grow cauliflower from seeds in a pot.